snowdriftcoop/snowdrift/GUIDE.md

 Make sure to choose the correct source branch.

 Note: as a rule, don't rebase any work that you have already pushed.
-In the case that you know others have not pulled the work, you can *force* push, and there are other advanced git management tools, but we won't get into those here.
+In the case that you know others have not pulled the work, you can rebase and then *force* push, and there are other advanced git management tools, but we won't get into those here.

 Note: when working with other contributors, you can use the same process to set up remotes for each of collaborator and send them merge-requests /